Create an account sign-up-diamond

 Route Description for Glenariff Forest Park Waterfall Trail

-Keeping straight for the next 0.4 km, you will turn left onto another path and follow it for 0.2 km, descending some steps to arrive at a viewpoint overlooking the majestic Ess-na-Larach Falls along the Glenariff River.
-After taking in the sights, head across the river and continue on to the east until you reach the Manor Lodge.
-Turn right here to cross over the river, taking the path on the left immediately after crossing in order to reach a scenic viewpoint for the cascading Ess-na-Crub falls.
+Continuing straight for 0.4 km, turn left onto another path and follow it for 0.2 km, descending steps to a viewpoint overlooking Ess-na-Larach Falls.
+After crossing the river, follow the path east toward Manor Lodge.
+Turn right to cross the river once more, then take the left-hand path to reach a viewing platform above the cascading Ess-na-Crub Falls, one of the highlights of Glenariff Forest Park.

 Trail Highlights